gregja/algoravix/README.md

 https://www.futurelearn.com/courses/electronic-music-tools

-The sounds used here have been downloaded on that project :
+The sounds used here have been downloaded from that project :

 https://github.com/tidalcycles/Dirt-Samples